 - Hemolysis: Will increase with severe hemolysis (>650 hemolysis index), as hemoglobin will react as a protein in the assay

 - Icterus: Severe icterus may decrease concentrations (>21 icteric index, for the Roche P Modular analyzer).
 The total protein by biuret was falsely decreased in a dog with severe icterus secondary to immune-mediated hemolytic anemia, whereas the refractometer measurement of total protein was unchanged (Garner et al 2014).
 A subsequent study with the Roche 6000 C501 module showed that total protein concentration was falsely decreased with increasing concentrations of unconjugated bilirubin (serum samples spiked with bilirubin).
 In one set of spiked samples, the total protein concentration were affected (decreased by 0.2 g/dL) at 10.7 mg/dL bilirubin (icteric index of 16) and linearly decreased from 5.2 g/dL to 4.1 g/dL at 43 mg/dL bilirubin.
-In a second set of spiked samples, a decrease in total protein began at >10 mg/dL bilirubin (at 20.8 mg/dL) with a similar degree of decrease in total protein (1.0 g/dL) at the highest bilirubin concentration (36 mg/dL).
+In a second set of spiked samples, a decrease in total protein began at 20.8 mg/dL bilirubin (next lowest tested bilirubin concentration was 10 mg/dL) with a similar degree of decrease in total protein (1.0 g/dL) at the highest bilirubin concentration (36 mg/dL).
 As for the case report, protein concentrations measured by refractometer were unchanged (Gupta and Stockham 2014).

 Since total protein consists of a composite of albumin and globulins, the result is not interpreted in isolation, but rather is interpreted in context of the changes in albumin and globulins (independently and in relation to each other).
 Albumin generally accounts for about half of the total protein concentration in plasma.